vhaghani26/python_focus_group/README.md

 ## Introduction

-The purpose of forming this Python Focus Group is to teach students in LaSalle Lab how to code in Python.
-Reference materials include Dr. Ian Korf's [MCB 185 material](https://github.com/vhaghani26/Learning_Python/tree/master/MCB%20185%20(Korf%20Course)) and [Python Basics for Data Science](https://www.edx.org/course/python-basics-for-data-science?index=product&queryID=4d4d882866dc3e8628ed7728b4662847&position=1) course by IBM hosted on edX.
+The purpose of forming this Python Focus Group is to teach people how to code in Python.
+Reference materials include Dr. Ian Korf's [MCB 185 material](https://github.com/vhaghani26/Learning_Python/tree/master/MCB%20185%20(Korf%20Course)) and [Python Basics for Data Science](https://www.edx.org/course/python-basics-for-data-science?index=product&queryID=4d4d882866dc3e8628ed7728b4662847&position=1) course by IBM hosted on edX, and a number of other sources that will be linked in subsequent sessions.

 ## Session_01